Andrew Vaughn Preview, Player Props: White Sox vs. Diamondbacks

-On Tuesday, Andrew Vaughn (on the back of going 1-for-3) and the Chicago White Sox play the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
-First pitch is at 7:40 PM ET.
+On Wednesday, Andrew Vaughn (.306 slugging percentage in past 10 games, with zero home runs) and the Chicago White Sox face the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+First pitch is at 2:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Red Sox.

 Sportsbook Promo Codes